Table of Contents

 Like most Celtic symbols, the Celtic cross declined in popularity but came back into prominence during the Celtic Revival period in the mid-19th century.

 However, variations of the symbol have also been used by white supremacists, including by Nazis in Norway in the 1930s and 1940s, much like Hitler’s appropriation of the swastika.
-Today, most uses of the Celtic cross is non-extremist and has little to do with white supremacy.
+Today, most uses of the Celtic cross are non-extremist and have little to do with white supremacy.

 Celtic Cross Meaning